zakiarsyad/mini-stackoverflow/server/README.md

 ```
 {
     "errors": [
+    		"Name is required!"
         "Email is required!",
-        "Email format is invalid!",
+        "Email is not a valid email!",
-        "Email is already registered!",
+        "Email has been registered!",
-        "Password is required!"
+        "Password is required!",
+        "Password must be more or equal than 8 character!"
     ]
 }
 ```